How Does Interest Work On Loans

 Q: Can I deduct interest paid on loans from my taxes?

 A: In some cases, you may be able to deduct interest paid on certain types of loans from your taxes.
-For example, homeowners can often deduct the interest paid on their mortgage, and students can deduct the interest paid on their student loans.
+Plus, for example, homeowners can often deduct the interest paid on their mortgage, and students can deduct the interest paid on their student loans.
 Tax laws vary, so it's best to consult with a tax professional to determine your eligibility.

 Conclusion